alcionai/corso/website/blog/2023-2-10-large-exchange-backups.md

 Fundamentally Corso is a client of the Microsoft Graph API, which like all large object API’s, isn’t 100% predictable.
 In the event of a failed backup, Corso will often have stored multiple objects in the course of a backup.
-These stored objects will often prevent your re-download and re-uploading of objets, meaning your next backup isn’t starting from zero.
+These stored objects will often prevent your re-download and re-uploading of objects, meaning your next backup isn’t starting from zero.
 A second attempt is likely to run faster with a better chance of completing successfully.

 1. Batch your users